mrdomino/readpassphrase-3/README.md

 These may be customized using `RppFlags`, which expose the original API’s flags.

 This library uses a couple of third-party dependencies: `RppFlags` is implemented via the [bitflags][1] library, and memory zeroing is by default done via [zeroize][3].
 To try to reduce churn in this library itself, and dependencies on multiple versions of libraries in dependent packages, we do not lock the versions of these dependencies; it is recommended that you vet their current versions yourself to guard against software supply chain attacks.
-If you would rather not do that, consider instead using the excellent [rpassword][4] crate, which vendors its own dependencies.
+If you would rather not do that, consider instead using the excellent [rpassword][4] crate, which vendors its own dependencies (and supports Windows!)

 # NFAQ